dnaae/minor-internship/README.md

 6. Run the "coordinates analysis" script, which computes topographic features about each cell. <br />
 7. (Optionally) run the "synthetic data" script, which serves as benchmark for the pipeline.
 The user can determine the number of spots and clusters they want and check how the pipeline performs in identifying them.
 ### Statistics branch
-Run the script on jupyter notebook and explore inferrential statistics tests and visualisations.
+Run the script on jupyter notebook and explore inferential statistics tests and visualisations.

 ## Acknowledgements
 The pipeline uses packages from [GitHub Pages](https://github.com/fish-quant).